-- 5. On the Server Config page, click LDAP User Registry. - 6.
+- 3. On the User Management page, click Edit Authentication. - 4.
+On the Authentication Configuration page, click Advanced Configuration Options.
+Depending on the LDAP user account that you used to log into the IBM Spectrum Control GUI, you might have to explicitly log into the Liberty Admin Center as the Common User or the file-based user. - 5.
+On the Server Config page, click LDAP User Registry. - 6.
 Change the value in the Ldap ssl enabled field from false to true. - 7.
 Change the value of the Port field to the LDAP server port that listens for secure communications.
 The typical value is 636.
 Depending on your LDAP server configuration, you can specify a different port.
 If you do not know which port to use, contact your LDAP server administrator. - 8.
 Click Save and log out of the Liberty Admin Center. - 9.
-On the LDAP Settings page, click Cancel.
+On the Authentication Configuration page, click Cancel.